 Step #5 – Use the Schedule generator to produce your schedule.

-Courses available divided per programme - Tips: check the specializations (the links can take some time to load, please be patient).
+Courses available divided per program - Tips: check the specializations (the links can take some time to load, please be patient).
+The courses marked with an X are the courses opened for exchange students.

 Computer Science and Engineering